 I could blog all day about the announcements and sessions but luckily all information is available for everyone.
 You can find the sessions on the vendor websites or on YouTube.
 The company I work for has created a dedicated page to display all the VMworld news items.

-Today I faced a problem with a HPE MSA storage array.
-The storage array was not displaying its web interface and a firmware upgrade was required.
-After sometime, I noticed there is a build-in FTP flash.
+After some time, I noticed there is a built-in FTP flash option.
 About two hours later I finally got the latest firmware installed.

-Start a SSH session with an available controller (no preferred choice between controller A & B)
+Start an SSH session with an available controller (no preferred choice between controller A & B)

 Enable the FTP service on the controller with the command: “set protocols ftp enabled”.

 Open a CMD shell (with administrator rights) on your workstation or management server.

 # Navigate to C:\Temp